 Now this next piece I want to share with you is VERY VERY important, so pay extra close attention.
 Even though you got the x-ray back and there was nothing wrong with the bones in your knee there still may be issues with “soft tissue,” meaning tendons, ligaments, or cartilage that an x-ray is not necessarily going to pick up on.
 So as you are walking you will want to watch for your knee “locking” or “giving out.”
 This is a sure sign that you are having problems with the attachments in the joint.
-It is definitely best to go see an orthopaedic doctor to check the knee out further to be safe.
+It is definitely best to go see an to check the knee out further to be safe.

 Hi Bill, …your info is Extremely! helpful… I am 64 and my right knee has hurt for about 10 years… they say, advanced arthritus… but, although I hike and bike a lot… it hurts more when I sit in the car for awhile.
 I don’t take meds as they suggested.
 I also have scoliosis… and […]